Andy Murray chosen to represent Britain in Davis Cup finals

 Britain will play the Netherlands and Kazakhstan in the group stage of the revamped tournament next month in Madrid.

 Also, Rafael Nadal and Daniil Medvedev could meet in a repeat of the U.S. Open final after being chosen to represent Spain and Russia, respectively.
-Croatia is also in that group.
+The 2018 champion Croatia is also in that group.

 Top-ranked Novak Djokovic has been named to Serbia’s team, which faces France and Japan.